 Following the mesh best practices will ensure that your mesh is well-designed, and have the capacity and reliability required for your enterprise applications.
-The best practices are summarized below as a checklist for quick review.
+The best practices are summarized below as a checklist for guick review.

 - 1. Avoid an excessive number of hops.
 Ideally keep hop count to 3 or less. - 2.
-Having more RAPs is better for performance. - 3.
-Ensure that there are RAPs near the middle of a coverage area so as to minimize the number of hops to reach a given MAP.
+Having more RAPs is better for performance.